rust-lang/cargo/src/doc/src/reference/unstable.md

 * Tracking Issue: [#9453](https://github.com/rust-lang/cargo/issues/9453)

-Historically, Cargo's behavior for whether the `linker` and `rustflags` configuration options from environment variables and `[target]` are respected for build scripts, plugins, and other artifacts that are _always_ built for the host platform has been somewhat inconsistent.
+Historically, Cargo's behavior for whether the `linker` and `rustflags` configuration options from environment variables and [`[target]`](config.md#target) are respected for build scripts, plugins, and other artifacts that are _always_ built for the host platform has been somewhat inconsistent.
 When `--target` is _not_ passed, Cargo respects the same `linker` and `rustflags` for build scripts as for all other compile artifacts.
-When `--target` _is_ passed, however, Cargo respects `linker` from `[target.<host triple>]`, and does not pick up any `rustflags` configuration.
-This dual behavior is confusing, but also makes it difficult to correctly configure builds where the host triple and the target triple happen to be the same, but artifacts intended to run on the build host should still be configured differently.
+When `--target` _is_ passed, however, Cargo respects `linker` from [`[target.<host triple>]`](config.md#targettriplelinker), and does not pick up any `rustflags` configuration.
+This dual behavior is confusing, but also makes it difficult to correctly configure builds where the host triple and the [target triple] happen to be the same, but artifacts intended to run on the build host should still be configured differently.

 `-Ztarget-applies-to-host` enables the top-level `target-applies-to-host` setting in Cargo configuration files which